search icon

 The Corporate Transparency Act (CTA) was designed to combat financial crimes like money laundering by requiring certain businesses to disclose their beneficial owners to the Financial Crimes Enforcement Network (FinCEN).
 Beneficial owners are individuals who own at least 25% of a company or have substantial control over it.
 The BOI filing requirements took effect in 2024, but the CTA injunction has put them on hold.

-This injunction means that businesses currently don’t have to file BOI reports while legal challenges to the CTA are resolved.
-However, this relief is temporary, and compliance could become mandatory again if the injunction is lifted or modified.
+This injunction meant that businesses temporarily didn’t have to file BOI reports while legal challenges to the CTA were being resolved.
+However, the injunction has now been lifted.

 Is BOI still required?

-For now, BOI filing is not required, but the situation is fluid.
-Businesses should remain prepared for possible changes.
-If the CTA injunction is overturned, FinCEN could reinstate the BOI report filing requirements quickly, leaving little time to react.
+Yes, BOI filing is now required.
+Still, businesses should remain prepared for possible changes.
 Staying informed about these developments is crucial for small business owners.

 Why the Injunction Was Issued